 Bioaccumulation is a process through which chemicals are taken up by organisms either directly from exposure to a contaminated environment or by consumption of food containing the chemical.
 For bioaccumulative compounds, the principal route of movement into and through aquatic food webs appears to be dietary ingestion rather than bioconcentration from water because these compounds generally exhibit low water solubility and tend to concentrate in the lipid fractions of biological tissues.

-[6] Therefore, the tests evaluate the partition coefficient, or the tendency of a compound to separate from water.
-Typically, materials are evaluated for separation into octanol or water.
-The ones that prefer octanol could accumulate in the fat of organisms and bioaccumulate.
+are reuse and recycling.